 4. Teams are bracketed in leagues by consensus in RMJBL by DRBA, based on previous experience and current expectations and RMJBL regulations.
 Team selection of players will depend upon league placement.

 5. Team continuity is an important element of DRBA.
-For age groups 9 - 14, all teams must retain a minimum of 6 players from the previous year.
+For age groups 9 - 14, all teams must retain a minimum of 6 players from the previous year to be considered a team for the upcoming season.
+A coach may put a player or players back into the tryout process as long as he maintains 6 players on his roster.
 This is done to enable room for improving players to move to a more competitive level if they choose to do so and also to provide an opportunity for players new to the area.
 The coach also may recall players placed in the draft after the tryouts and prior to the draft should the player want to return to the previous year's team, and the coach would like the player to return to the team.
 The minimum player retention requirements must be met by the date set by the Board of Directors before the player draft date.
 Teams that have fewer than the required minimum returning will not be allowed to remain as a team and all players will be placed into the tryouts/draft.
 The President or Baseball Director will make a determination whether the coach will be reassigned to a team or not.